-The county recognizes the expenditure of providing current and postretirement health care benefits in the year to which the insurance premiums apply.
-Empire insurance premiums are billed in advance and therefore the county has recorded a prepaid asset for these amounts at December 31, 2005 and 2004.
-The total cost for providing health care benefits was \$188.2 and \$175.6 million in 2005 and 2004, respectively, of which approximately \$92.9 and \$90.0 million was for retirees and approximately \$95.3 and \$85.6 million was for active employees and other eligible individuals, in 2005 and 2004 respectively.
+The County recognizes the expenditure of providing current and postretirement health care benefits in the year to which the insurance premiums apply.
+NYSHIP plan insurance premiums are billed in advance and therefore the County has recorded a prepaid asset for these amounts at December 31, 2006 and 2005.
+The total cost for providing health care benefits was \$205.5 and \$188.2 million in 2006 and 2005, respectively, of which approximately \$98.0 and \$92.9 million was for retirees and approximately \$107.5 and \$95.3 million was for active employees and other eligible individuals, in 2006 and 2005 respectively.
+In 2006, the subsidy provided by the Medicare Reform Act of 2003 to employers who continued prescription drug coverage for its Medicare eligible retirees of \$7.0 million was recorded as income.